Karthi1908/Tezegister/README.md

-### Token Curated Registry
+### Tezos Curated Registry

 Token-curated registries are decentrally-curated lists with intrinsic economic incentives for token holders to curate the list’s contents judiciously. - Mike Goldin

 So the economic incentives are needed to be aligned so that the list is curated for high-quality content.
-In our case, the incentives need to be aligned so that the registry contains only the wallet address of distinct humans and not the different addresses of the same human.
+In our case of decentralise registry , the incentives need to be aligned so that the registry contains only the wallet address of distinct humans and not the sybil addresses of the same human.
 The entry to the registry need to be strict and can only be done by playing the (Squid) Game.
 Here the game players act as the gatekeepers for the registry as their staked amount depends on it.
+As a decentralised

 ### The Game